ewen-lbh/imaginary-projects/Coding/programming-language.md

 ### `map`'s
 Note: function that takes "items" as arguments take a map that looks like [key: (the key), value: (the value)]
-- `.sort (fun sort_fun?)` sorts alphabetically by default. the function takes two items: the previous item and the current being iterated over.
+- `.sort (fun sorter?)` sorts alphabetically by default. the function takes two items: the previous item and the current being iterated over.
 The function must return a `yon`
+- `.filter (fun filterer?)` filters the array by keeping items only when `filterer` returns `yes`
 - `.transform (fun transformer)` iterates through the array and replace each value with the result of `transformer(item)`
 - `.shuffle (fun shuffler?)` `shuffler`: takes the current item as an argument, and shuffles it if the function returns `yes`.
 By default, this function is as follows: `fun shuffler = (item) ==> yes`
 ```kt